-You might think that once you’ve finished writing your manuscript, the bulk of the work done.
+You might think that once you’ve finished writing your manuscript, the bulk of the work is done.
 Unfortunately, it isn’t.
 To get your book published, you now have to entice publishing agents and publishing houses into reading your book—and that’s easier said than done.

 Before you dive into querying agents and publishers, take time to understand this multifaceted process.
 Know that the search for an agent and publisher takes time and effort and that you’re going to face rejection.
 But don’t get discouraged.
 Even the greatest authors were rejected numerous times by publishing agents at the beginning of their careers.